formulajs/formulajs/README.md

 ## Historic

-This project is forked from [handsontable/formula.js](https://github.com/handsontable/formula.js) and it's developed for everyone needs.

-Original Formula.js project was developed and maintained by Ismael Chang Ghalimi, with support from STOIC and help from the following contributors: Ilmari Karonen, Sébastien Loisel, Trevor Norris, Roönaän, Hannes Stiebitzhofer.
+Original Formula.js project was developed and maintained by Ismael Chang Ghalimi, with support from Sutoiku and help from the following contributors: Ilmari Karonen, Sébastien Loisel, Trevor Norris, Roönaän, Hannes Stiebitzhofer.

 It was then forked and extended by the [handsontable/formula.js](https://github.com/handsontable/formula.js) mainly contributed by [@budnix](https://github.com/budnix).

-## Contributions and road map 2022

-The road map in the coming month is to gather the improvements made in the main forks of the original project.
-If you forked and made changes to sutoiku/formula.js do not hesitate to propose a pull request with your changes.

-To avoid any regression or miss calculation please provide unit tests as long as function improvements.
+As of September 2023, the repo is officially detached from its Handsontable and Sutoiku origins.